roymas100/projeto-mei/README.md

 > [!WARNING]
 > This project is current in development.
-Some of the expected funcinalities can be missing.
+Some of the expected functionalities can be missing.

 # projeto-mei